OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 The Engine, Transmission, and Chassis components all need to be imported so their instances can be created; they can be added to the assembly with ``add``.
 Please notice that an assembly inherits from Assembly instead of from Component.
-When the instances of the Transmission, Engine, and Chassis are created, their members and data are internally accessible using *self* plus the instance name, e.g., ``self.transmission``.
+We also need to add the instances to the driver's workflow using the ``add`` method.
+Note that the order we add these doesn't matter here, because the  execution order is inferred from the data connections, which we now need to make.

 Now that the components are instantiated in the assembly, they need to be hooked up: